<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=145367849634577&amp;ev=PageView&amp;noscript=1">

 The good thing with ICT is that after the tool is developed, costs per unit tend to be lower than with FPT because it only takes about 1 minute for one test cycle.
 With FPT, it can take up to 15 minutes per board.

-• Checks for shorts, opens, resistance, capacitance, and component tolerance
+• Detection of shorts, opens, resistance, and capacitance

 ITC testing vs flying probe testing 2